vltn-old/WallpaperModifier/README.md

 ## Installation ##

-At this point of time you don't have installer for windows, so you need to install manually.
+At this point of time you don't have installer for windows, so you need to install it manually.

 <b> First: </b>

-Go download this repo in your computer:
+Download the repo in your computer:

 ```
 git clone https://github.com/vltn17/WallpaperModifier.git